plone/volto/docs/source/development/add-ons/load-add-on-configuration.md

 }
 ```

-As this is a common operation, Volto provides a helper method for this:
+Volto provides a helper method `applyConfig` to do the same.

 ```js
 import { applyConfig } from '@plone/volto/helpers';